dev-null-and-associates/cuddly-rotary-phone/UseCase_Listing.md

 ### Mason Wagner

-1. Reverse proxy operates at the edge of the traffic, i.e. before it reaches the application.
-2. Anomaly scoring and custom rules in order to reduce false positives
+1. Anomaly scoring and custom rules in order to reduce false positives
-3. High Availibility is necessary for eliminating a single point of failure.
+2. High Availibility is necessary for eliminating a single point of failure.
-4. High Availbility is needed for scaling to handle additional traffic.
+3. High Availbility is needed for scaling to handle additional traffic.
-5. Fault tolerance is necessary for providing protection even if a component of the system fails.
+4. Fault tolerance is necessary for providing protection even if a component of the system fails.
-6. TLS termination to inspect HTTP traffic.
+5. All inbound TLS traffic must be terminated at the WAF to allow for full inspection.
+Immediately after inspection, the WAF must re-establish TLS and forward traffic to backend application servers over a secure channel.

 ## Assessment
 ### Mason Wagner